 By only rinsing your panels off every so often, you’ll not only help to keep panels at peak function, but avoid any damage that could increase your fire risk.

 Solar Has Built in Fire Safety

-As we already mentioned above, a professionally and property installed solar panel array will come with built in systems to avoid issues related to overheating and power outages.
+As we already mentioned above, a professionally and properly installed solar panel array will come with built in systems to avoid issues related to overheating and power outages.

 That’s important for grid tied solar especially since homeowners can send excess power their home doesn’t need back onto the grid.
 Homeowners with grid tied solar receive a credit for helping supply their community with clean energy.

 Having an emergency automatic shut off built into the solar energy system means that no electricity gets sent back onto part of the grid during a power outage.

 Because every solar energy system that is up-to-code comes with an automatic shut off, your system is easily shut off if a problem is detected.

 As solar becomes more common, organizations like the Interstate Renewable Energy Council are working with communities and fire departments to educate on fire safety and rooftop solar.

 But what about solar safety overall?
 There are a few things to know:

 Photovoltaic solar panels, the most commonly installed kind for residential solar, don’t leach any chemicals or substances as they sit on your roof.